Thank you for your help keeping families safe and cool.

 Children with asthma, the elderly with respiratory issues, and people burdened by illness need help escaping the summer heat.

-In cooperation with WCPO and Braun Heating & Air Conditioning, St. Vincent de Paul hopes to provide 350 air conditioners and 500 fans for neighbors in need.
+In cooperation with Braun Heating & Air Conditioning, St. Vincent de Paul hopes to provide 350 air conditioners and 500 fans for neighbors in need.

-Distribution is on a first-come, first-served basis on distribution days while supplies last.
+Distribution is on a first-come, first-served basis while supplies last.

 Fan recipients must provide a photo ID and fill out a waiver.
 There is a limit of one fan per household.
 Families are eligible to receive one fan every two years.